qijianpeng/awesome-edge-computing/README.md

 # Simulators

+- [Artery](http://artery.v2x-research.eu/): Artery enables V2X simulations based
+  on ETSI ITS-G5 protocols like GeoNetworking and BTP.
+Single vehicles can be equipped with multiple ITS-G5 services through Artery's middleware, which also provides common Facilities for these services.
+Some basic services, such as Cooperative Awareness (CAMs) and Decentralized Notification (DENMs), are already included.

 - [CloudSim](https://github.com/Cloudslab/cloudsim): CloudSim goal is to provide a generalized and extensible simulation framework that enables modeling, simulation, and experimentation of emerging Cloud computing infrastructures